Newborn assessment | Medical Council of Canada

 3. construct an effective initial management plan, including

-1. managing any acute illness appropriately, including referral for specialized care if needed;
+1. managing any acute illness appropriately, including referral for specialized care if needed,

-2. counselling caregiver(s) regarding breastfeeding and infant nutrition;
+2. counselling caregivers regarding breastfeeding and infant nutrition,

-4. discussing with caregiver(s) newborn metabolic screening;
+4. discussing newborn metabolic screening with caregivers,

-5. addressing any parental concerns.
+6. addressing any caregiver concerns.